-The workshop is organized by Licia Bobzien and Lukas Jerg (PhD candidates) and the PhD Affairs Team of the Hertie School of Governance and is supported by the German Academic Exchange Service (DAAD) and funded by the Federal Ministry of Education and Research (BMBF) as part of the IPID4all programme ‘PHD GLOBAL’.
+The workshop is organized by Licia Bobzien and Lukas Jerg (PhD candidates) and the PhD Affairs Team of the Hertie School and is supported by the German Academic Exchange Service (DAAD) and funded by the Federal Ministry of Education and Research (BMBF) as part of the IPID4all programme ‘PHD GLOBAL’.

 The established institutional configurations across varieties of welfare capitalism are increasingly coming under pressure by factors such as globalization, declining economic growth, dualization in the labour market, or digitalization.
 While, traditionally, a strong focus has been laid on investigating the causes for differences in welfare capitalism, a new emphasis has emerged on examining the effect varieties of welfare capitalism have on politics.
 How are changing welfare states affecting citizens in their political behaviour or party politics?
 When do they favour innovations in social policy?
 This workshop aims to discuss both perspectives as well as their interdependence.
 What drives institutional change and which consequences does it have?